AlexanderMikey/MudaMude/README.md

 Front-End MudaMude in 24 inch screen

 MudaMude is a website platform based on a software engineering project in finding events and activities for youth and students
-MaiBoutique is developed using the Laravel and Bootstrap frameworks, which are both widely recognized for their efficiency, reliability, and user-friendliness.

 Feature
 1. Event : Find events & activities such as online webinar & seminar